apigee/ansible-opdk-accelerator/README-ansible-configuration.md

 # Configure the Ansible OPDK Accelerator

-1. Copy the Ansible configuration template file named `apigee-opdk-configuration-template.cfg` from the folder `multi-planet-configurations/templates` into the folder `multi-planet-configurations`.
+1. Copy the Ansible configuration template file named `~/.ansible/multi-planet-configurations/templates/apigee-opdk-configuration-template.cfg` into the folder `~/.ansible/multi-planet-configurations`.

 1. We recommend that you follow the convention of using the name of the target environment as the name of the ansible configuration file.
 For example, to configure a `prod` environment you would name your Ansible configuration file